-The First World War had a disastrous impact on the Russian economy.
+The First World War was having a disastrous impact on the Russian economy.
 Food was in short supply and this led to rising prices.
 By January 1917 the price of commodities in Petrograd had increased six-fold.
 In an attempt to increase their wages, industrial workers went on strike and in Petrograd people took to the street demanding food.
 On 11th February, 1917, a large crowd marched through the streets of Petrograd breaking shop windows and shouting anti-war slogans.

 I went on to say that there was now a barrier between him and his people, and that if Russia was still united as a nation it was in opposing his present policy.
 The people, who have rallied so splendidly round their Sovereign on the outbreak of war, had seen how hundreds of thousands of lives had been sacrificed on account of the lack of rifles and munitions; how, owing to the incompetence of the administration, there had been a severe food crisis, and - much to my surprise, the Emperor himself added, "a breakdown of the railways".
 All that they wanted was a Government that would carry on the war to a victorious finish.
 The Duma, I had reason to know, would be satisfied if His Majesty would but appoint as President of the Council a man whom both he and the nation could have confidence, and would allow him to choose his own colleagues.